 - Use plain English

-Why: so that they are easy to read and can be understood by screen readers and other assistive technologies.
+Why: so that they are easy to read and can be understood by screen readers and other assistive technologies, and to support comprehension.
+Glossaries are particularly helpful for international users or for British Sign Language interpreters.

 Give text alternatives for the key teaching points in images, tables, graphics, videos and audio.

-- For images and tables this can be an explanatory caption
+- Images and tables: this can be a short explanatory caption to ensure key information is accessible

 Why: a text version, with searchable terms and correct spelling of complex names, is essential for students with visual impairments, deafness or hearing loss.
 It's also useful to reinforce the learning for everyone.